drenangm/Data_Science_-_Machine_Learning_Projects/Predicting_RealTime_Ethereum_Price_with_Pyspark/README.md

+# Predicting real-time financial assets with pyspark and machine learning

 Using historical data from the Ethereum quotation, we will try to predict the quotation values of this cryptocurrency, which has been receiving a lot of attention from the investor market in recent years due to its extensive ecosystem.